phpzio/translatepress/readme.txt

 == Changelog ==

+= 1.0.7 =
+* Fixed a small bug in js regarding the translation editor sidebar with
+* Fixed Language Switcher for Woocommerce product categories and product tags going to 404 pages
+* Fixed issues with Woocommerce and permalinks when the default language was not english
+* Excluded more functions from getting gettext wraps

 = 1.0.6 =
-Added filter on capabilities to allow other roles to edit translations:'trp_translating_capability' Don't show php errors and notices when we are storing strings in the database Fixed issues with attributes that contain json content, for instance in woocommerce variations We no longer wrap gettext inside the wptexturize function We no longer wrap gettexts that appear in the bloginfo function
+* Added filter on capabilities to allow other roles to edit translations:'trp_translating_capability'
+* Don't show php errors and notices when we are storing strings in the database
+* Fixed issues with attributes that contain json content, for instance in woocommerce variations
+* We no longer wrap gettext inside the wptexturize function
+* We no longer wrap gettexts that appear in the bloginfo function

 = 1.0.5 =
 * Added possibility to edit gettext strings from themes and plugins from english to english, without adding another language.
 Basically, string-replace functionality.